jgsogo/jcli-conan-center/README.md

-# hello-frog
+# jcli-conan-center

 ## About this plugin
-This plugin is a template and a functioning example for a basic JFrog CLI plugin.
-This README shows the expected structure of your plugin's README.
+This is a JFrog CLI plugin to manage Conan repositories.
+Some of its commands expect to find properties associated to packages as of those in Conan Center.

 ## Installation with JFrog CLI
 Installing the latest version:

-`$ jfrog plugin install hello-frog`
+`$ jfrog plugin install conan-center`

 Installing a specific version:

-`$ jfrog plugin install hello-frog@version`
+`$ jfrog plugin install conan-center@version`

-Uninstalling a plugin

-`$ jfrog plugin uninstall hello-frog`

 ## Usage
 ### Commands